-Our current product candidates, Fovista and Zimura, are each chemically-synthesized aptamers.
-In pursuing our updated business plan, we could acquire or in-license a variety of types of product candidates, including small molecule drugs, protein drugs or biologics.
+Our current product candidates, Zimura and Fovista, are each chemically-synthesized aptamers.
+In pursuing our business development activities, we could acquire or in-license a variety of types of product candidates, including small molecule drugs, protein drugs or biologics.
 Small molecule drugs are organic compounds of low molecular weight that are generally associated with ready availability of starting materials and ease of synthesis.
 In contrast, manufacturing for proteins and biologics is more complex, especially in large quantities.
 For example, biologic products must be made consistently and in substantial compliance with a clearly defined manufacturing process, and often must be manufactured under aseptic conditions.